Course Enrichment Grants

 What are the expectations of the faculty?

-• Faculty will meet with their assigned library team at least three times before the deadline to plan the course and complete the syllabus.
+• Meet with their assigned library team at least three times in the summer of 2024 to plan the course and undertake a syllabus review.

-• Faculty will include at least one library team member on the course site.
+• Include at least one library team member on the course site.

-• Faculty will provide feedback on their experience with the program.
+• Provide a written reflection of their experience with the program.

 Other considerations:

-• This program cannot promise implementation of academic technologies in the classroom (e.g., software, systems) or provide long-term support for specialty software.
+• This program cannot promise implementation of academic technologies in the classroom (e.g., software or systems) or provide long-term support for specialty software.
 However, we can advise on technologies and make referrals to appropriate support units on grounds.

 • You may be contacted by the selection committee with additional questions.